artsy/benv/README.md

 ### benv.globals

-A function returning a hash of common globals your client-side code depends on beyond the normal DOM API.
+Override with a function returning a hash of common globals your client-side code depends on beyond the normal DOM API.
 For instance you may have a global `App` namespace or use jQuery global `$`.

 ### benv.setup(callback)